handsontable/handsontable/docs/README-EDITING.md

   metaTitle: Installation - Guide - Handsontable Documentation for React
   description: Install the wrapper for React via npm, import stylesheets, and use it to get up and running your application.
   customValue: Custom # Custom value that can be used within template and will be available only for React framework
+tags:
+  - api
+  - api ref
+searchCategory: API Reference # The list of categories can be found here ./docs/.vuepress/config.js#L258
 ---
 ```